 Craig Hospital has close working relationships with numerous regional and national residentially-based, transitional living and community reintegration programs for people with brain injury.
 All of these programs strive to extend the Craig Hospital program by systematically reinforcing and improving skills necessary for self-reliance and advocacy within the individual's home and community.

-- What specialty services do Craig Hospital outpatients have access to?
+- What specialty services do Craig Hospital TBI outpatients have access to?

-Craig Hospital has the following specialty services available when appropriate based on individual patient needs:
+Craig Hospital has the following specialty services available when appropriate to the individual patient needs:

 Hand Clinic, Spasticity Management Clinic, Brace/Orthotic Clinic, Orthopedic Manual Physical Therapy, Light gait program, FES Bike, Neuro-Optometry "Vision" Clinic, Transportation Clinic/Driving Program, Swallowing evaluations, Urodynamics, Skin Clinic, Wheelchair Seating Clinic, Adaptive Technology Lab, Rehabilitation Engineering, Pool Therapy

 In addition, Craig Hospital refers patients to the following:

 Balance clinics, Movement Disorder Clinic, Gait Lab,Smell and Taste Disorder Clinic, Work Hardening Program, Adapted Sports and Recreation Programs, Equestrian programs, Alternative Therapies (i.e. Massage, Acupuncture, etc...)